-Paramount in these unprecedented times, is our duty of care to Aberdeen Airport's staff, business partners and airport passengers.
+Paramount in these unprecedented times, it is our duty of care to Aberdeen Airport's staff, business partners and airport passengers.
 Health measures to provide a safe environment at Aberdeen Airport have included specific COVID-19 risk assessments, mandating passenger face coverings, personal protective equipment for staff, installation of protective screens in key areas including at check-in desks and security halls, social distancing requirements, provision of hand sanitiser units and enhanced cleaning regimes especially for hard surfaces.
-Additionally, the carpark at Aberdeen Airport has being used for COVID-19 testing.